idekerlab/G2PT/README.md

 1. _--out_: a name of directory where you want to store the trained models.
 The default is set to "MODEL" in the current working directory.

-2. _--hiddens_: a embedding and hierarchical transformer dimension size
+2. _-- hiddens_dims_: a embedding and hierarchical transformer dimension size

-3. _--compound_hiddens_: a number of neurons for compound embedding.
+3. _--compound_layers_: a number of neurons for compound embedding.

 4. _--epochs_: the number of epoch to run during the training phase.
 The default is set to 300.